akashihi/USBHume2/README.md

 * JP2 - SWDCLK
 * JP3 - NRST

-Conecto those ping to your SWD flasher, optionally connect JP$,JP% to power-on the device and upload the firmware using your flasher's software.
+Connect those pins to your SWD flasher, optionally connect pins JP4 and JP5 to power-on the device and upload the firmware using your flasher's software.

 ## Host software